 The voltage loop sets the maximum output voltage between BATT+ and BATT-.
-If VLIMIT is set to less than 2.5V, then:
+If V{LIMIT} is set to less than 2.5V, then:

-Maximum BATT+ voltage (referred to BATT-) = VLIMIT x (number of cells as determined by PGM0, PGM1)
+Maximum BATT+ voltage (referred to BATT-) = V{LIMIT} x (number of cells as determined by PGM0, PGM1)

 VLIMIT should be set between 1.9V and 2.5V.
 If VLIMIT is set below the maximum cell voltage, proper termination of the fast-charge cycle might not occur.
 Cell voltage can approach 1.9V/cell, under fast charge, in some battery packs.
 Tie VLIMIT to VREF for normal operation.
+Alternatively, connect VLIMIT to V+ to set the maximum cell voltage to an internally preset 1.6V/cell.